About Migrate to Containers

 - Autopilot clusters: GKE provisions and manages the cluster's underlying infrastructure, including nodes and node pools, giving you an optimized cluster with a hands-off experience.
 For the benefits of using the simplified Linux service manager, see Migrating to Autopilot clusters and Cloud Run.

-Anthos is an application management platform that provides a consistent development and operations experience for cloud and on-premises environments.
-Anthos includes a set of core components, including the following:
+GKE Enterprise is an application management platform that provides a consistent development and operations experience for cloud and on-premises environments.
+GKE Enterprise includes a set of core components, including the following:

-Anthos clusters: Container orchestration and management service for running Kubernetes clusters in both cloud and on-premises environments.
-Anthos relies on Anthos clusters on Google Cloud, Anthos clusters on VMware, or Anthos clusters on AWS to manage Kubernetes installations in the environments where you intend to deploy your applications.
+GKE clusters: Container orchestration and management service for running Kubernetes clusters in both cloud and on-premises environments.
+GKE Enterprise relies on GKE clusters on Google Cloud or Google Distributed Cloud Virtual for Bare Metal to manage Kubernetes installations in the environments where you intend to deploy your applications.

 Anthos Service Mesh: Manages and secures traffic between services while monitoring, troubleshooting, and improving application performance.